 Cool fact about the area

-Almost 600 years ago, a forest fire swept through the area.
+Almost 600 years ago, a forest fire swept through the area you hike on the way to Rawson Lake.
 Although it took a century to re-establish the forest, there are some Douglas fir trees still standing that survived the blaze.

 Finding the trailhead for the Rawson Lake hike

-On beautiful summer days and sunny weekends in winter, you can expect competition for parking.
-Parking is free.
+On beautiful summer days and sunny weekends in winter, you can expect competition for the free parking.